Mission-DMX/Docs/Editor/Desk.md

 In addition, the display outpouts approximate names for the current hue setting while changing it.
 Pressing the `Black` button makes the color output an intensity of zero while it is active, whereas `Flash` outputs maximum intensity.

+The bank switching buttons glow if there are multiple fader banks available in the current set and allow switching between those.

 ### Main Brightness Fader

 The main brightness fader can (as in optional usage) be used to control global illumination.